boytm/mproxy/README.md

 # evhtp_proxy
 This is a SOCKS5 proxy to HTTP proxy converter.
 3proxy can do the same thing, but his threaded model cannot scale well.
 Also this can worked as a simple HTTP proxy only.

 Based on a modified libevhtp library, the original version have some bugs when as HTTP client library.

+Why HTTP instead of SOCKS?
+Because some client only support HTTP proxy, for example IE9 only support SOCKS4.

 # Installation #

 ### Install required development components
 libevent 2.0

 Win32 require MinGW and MSYS.

 Linux require scons.

 ### Compile